Gerash: Berke Kaal (Kal Pond)

-This water storage (aab-anbaar) is one of the strangest, most glorious and most likely, the biggest one made in Iran.
-Unfortunately, there does not exist any entries or inscription on the structure of this strange building.
-And if there has been any, it is now completely destroyed.
+The Berke Kaal (aab-anbaar) is one of the biggest reservoirs made in Iran.
+Unfortunately, there are not any entries or inscription on the structure of this building.
 This aab-anbaar has been built and dedicated by Haaj Asad-o-llah son of Karbalaei Alireza Gerashi and the brother of FathAli Khan named as Biglar Beigi Sab’eh Larestan.

 The internal diameter of the pond is 19 m.
 The pond's depth is 21 m, equal to the height of a seven floor building.
 As residents say its depth had been 12 heights (ghad) and each height has been equal to 175 cm.
 According to oral accounts of past, the dome of this aab-anbaar has immediately collapsed a few days after it has been built due to raining and its ruins are visible at the bottom of the pond.
 Despite, in its kind, its structure and even covering the roof of 19 m diameter with traditional materials are considered as a masterpiece in architecture.

 The pond includes six openings which lead raining water into the water storage and all six openings were utilized for withdrawing the water.
 All entrances have pointed arch but their dimensions are different.
 The places for entering the water are smaller and are lower than the other entrances’ bottoms.
 And the curved stone has been used in its materials.
 At the internal body of one of the portals, stone stairs are embedded for descending and reaching the aab-anbaar bottom.
 Its tank as existing water storages’ are circle- shaped and the used materials is mortar.
 It is vital to mention that to facilitate taking the water, the bottom diameter is one meter thicker than the diameter of its top.

 The body wall (shavereh) which has 1.2 m diameter at portal floor and 2 m diameter as reaching the height and the beginning of the dome's arch, also the openings and facades’ arch which are pointed, are made of stone and chalk materials.
 And only the arches of its input and output channels which are pointed are made of stone and mortar.
 And the stone stairs are placed at the northern part of the building.